Esther Perel: Career

-Perel initially trained in psychodynamic psychotherapy before finding a professional home in family systems theory initially as a student in the Intensive Certificate Program in Couple and Family Therapy at the Family Institute of Cambridge, which is now taught at Therapy Training Boston.
+Perel initially trained in psychodynamic psychotherapy before finding a professional home in family systems theory initially as a student in the Intensive Certificate Program in Couple and Family Therapy at the Family Institute of Cambridge, which is taught at Therapy Training Boston.
 She initially worked as a cross-cultural psychotherapist with couples and families.
 For 13 years she was a clinical instructor at the New York University School of Medicine.

-Perel has also worked as an actress (appearing in the 2017 film, Newness, as herself), and runs a clothing boutique in Antwerp.
+Perel has also worked as an actress (appearing in the 2017 film Newness, as herself), and runs a clothing boutique in Antwerp.